nickolasburr/git-follow/readme.md

 `git track` tracks the lifetime changes of a file (including renames) through the history of a Git repository.
 As such, it will only display commits where the file was modified, providing a simplified log and diff format.

 Options can be specified to provide specific commit information via the use of flags.
-If no flags are given, the `--all` flag is implied by default.
+If no flags are given, all applicable commits will be shown.

 ### Flags